Skip to main content

 Routt Millworks:

 This project includes the removal of 385 loads of sawlog material.
-This project is located within fire-sheds included in the Colorado State Forest Action Plan and Wildfire Crisis Strategy.
+This project is within fire-sheds included in the Colorado State Forest Action Plan and Wildfire Crisis Strategy.

 $21,500